viiiviii538/nwcd_c/README.md

 ### リスクまとめ
 1. Tap **リスクまとめ** on the home screen.
 2. A single page lists common network security risks for quick reference.
+   The page also includes a short example of data an unauthorized scan might reveal.

 **Note:** Only run network scans against systems you are authorized to test.
 Unauthorized scanning can be illegal or violate terms of service.